Space tourism: Legality

 Under the Outer Space Treaty signed in 1967, the launch operator's nationality and the launch site's location determine which country is responsible for any damages occurred from a launch.

 After valuable resources were detected on the Moon, private companies began to formulate methods to extract the resources.
 Article II of the Outer Space Treaty dictates that "outer space, including the Moon and other celestial bodies, is not subject to national appropriation by claim of sovereignty, by means of use or occupation, or by any other means".
-However, countries have the right to freely explore the Moon and any resources collected are property of that country when they return.
+However, countries have the right to freely explore the Moon and any resources collected for scientific purposes are property of that country when they return.

 United States

 In December 2005, the US government released a set of proposed rules for space tourism.
 These included screening procedures and training for emergency situations, but not health requirements.

+In 1984, the U.S. Congress passed the Commercial Space Launch Act, which, among other things, encourages space commercialization (51 U.S.C. § 20102(c)).

 Under current US law, any company proposing to launch paying passengers from American soil on a suborbital rocket must receive a license from the Federal Aviation Administration's Office of Commercial Space Transportation (FAA/AST).
 The licensing process focuses on public safety and safety of property, and the details can be found in the Code of Federal Regulations, Title 14, Chapter III.
-This is in accordance with the Commercial Space Launch Amendments Act passed by Congress in 2004.
+This is in accordance with the Commercial Space Launch Amendments Act passed by Congress in 2004, which required that NASA and the Federal Aviation Administration to allow paying passengers fly on suborbital launch vehicles at their own risk.

 In March 2010, the New Mexico legislature passed the Spaceflight Informed Consent Act.
 The SICA gives legal protection to companies who provide private space flights in the case of accidental harm or death to individuals.
 Participants sign an Informed Consent waiver, dictating that spaceflight operators cannot be held liable in the "death of a participant resulting from the inherent risks of space flight activities".
 Operators are however not covered in the case of gross negligence or willful misconduct.

+In December 2021, the FAA announced that starting in 2022, it would recognize on its official website those who travel to space.
+"Any individual who is on an FAA-licensed or permitted launch and reaches 50 statute miles above the surface of the Earth will be listed on the site."
+The announcement ended the Commercial Space Astronaut Wings program, under which the FAA had offered commercial astronaut wings to individuals on private spacecraft who made it above 50 miles (80 kilometers) in altitude above Earth since 2004.

+Legal issues and challenges

+With the increasing advent of sub-orbital flights, there are growing concerns that the present international framework is insufficient to address the significant issues raised by space tourism.
+The concerns relate to commercial Liability, insurance, consumer protection, passenger safety, environmental impact, and emergency response.